Top 10 Wildlife Sanctuaries in Andhra Pradesh You Must Visit

 8. Gundla Brahmeswaram Wildlife Sanctuary

-Located in the Nallamala Hills, spanning the Prakasam and Kurnool districts, Gundla Brahmeswaram Wildlife Sanctuary (GBM) is a pristine and relatively untouched area.
-The Gundlakamma River flows through the sanctuary, creating picturesque valleys and plateaus.
+Located in the Nallamala Hills, Gundla Brahmeswaram Wildlife Sanctuary is a pristine area with dense forests and picturesque valleys.

 What to See